 Meet the Board of Directors

-Eric Dronen was inspired to start Finally Family Homes through the initiatives through his church, Pacific Crossroads Church in Los Angeles.
+Eric Dronen was inspired to start Finally Family Homes through the initiatives through his church in Los Angeles.
 Eric works as a Senior SQL Server Database Developer and is the

-Eugenie Ooi is a Senior Manager at Armanino.
+Eugenie Ooi is a CPA and Senior Manager at Armanino.
 She has a degree in Accounting from Georgia State.
+Eugenie is a talented dancer and big time foodie.
+She loves spending time with friends, going to the beach, and trying out new restaurants.

 Jeffrey Phillip Forrest